Apply to MC

 Access to Mississippi College’s network is shared widely and is limited, requiring that resources be utilized with consideration for others who also use them.
 Users must not attempt to modify system facilities or purposefully disrupt, damage, or degrade system performance, nor should they attempt to subvert the restrictions associated with their computer accounts.
 Mississippi College may choose to set limits on an individual’s use of a resource through quotas, time limits, and other mechanisms to ensure that these resources can be used by others who need them.

 Abuse of computing privileges will be subject to disciplinary action.
 Computing privileges may be lost and violators will be subject to the usual judicial procedures of the University.
-Mississippi College reserves the right to examine all computer files and to revoke access to any user at any time, regardless of enrollment or employment status.
+Mississippi College reserves the right to examine and retain all email and computer files and to revoke access to any user at any time, regardless of enrollment or employment status.

 This policy does not preclude enforcement under the laws and regulations of the State of Mississippi and/or the United States of America.
 Internet access is also subject to the Acceptable Use Policies of those sites which a user may traverse.
 Any questions concerning ethical or legal use of computing facilities should be directed to the Chair of the Information Technology Committee.

-Recommended by the Information Technology Committee, 22 Oct 2013
+Approved by the Information Technology Committee, October 13, 2016